kavia-common/product-support-assistant-33464-33473/qa_agent_frontend/README.md

   - Accent: `#ffb300`

 ## Quick Start
-- `npm start` – start dev server (defaults to http://localhost:3000).
-If port 3000 is busy, CRA may prompt to use another port.
+- `npm start` – start dev server binding to 0.0.0.0 (all interfaces).
+Defaults to http://localhost:3000.
+If 3000 is busy, CRA may prompt to use another port.
-- `npm run start:port` – start dev server on a fixed port using the PORT env var (defaults to 3000).
+- `npm run start:port` – start dev server on a fixed port, binding to 0.0.0.0.
+Uses `PORT` (defaults to 3000).
 Use this in CI/non-interactive contexts to avoid prompts.
+- `npm run start:3002` – convenience alias to start on port 3002 and bind to 0.0.0.0 (useful for cloud preview setups).
 - `npm test` – run tests
 - `npm run build` – production build

+The dev server now listens on `HOST=0.0.0.0`, so it is accessible from external hosts (e.g., via a cloud proxy URL) instead of only localhost.

-If you see "This site can’t be reached" on http://localhost:3000, another process may already be using port 3000.
+If you see "This site can’t be reached" on your preview URL or http://localhost:3000, another process may already be using port 3000.
 Either stop that process or run the app on a different port by setting `PORT`:

-- bash: `PORT=3001 npm start`
+- bash: `PORT=3001 npm run start:port`
 - cross-platform (uses cross-env): `npm run start:port` (set `PORT` in `.env` or inline as `PORT=3001 npm run start:port`)
+- fixed port 3002: `npm run start:3002`

+## Cloud/Preview environments
+- Use `npm run start:3002` if your environment expects the dev server on port 3002.
+- Otherwise use `npm run start:port` with `PORT` set appropriately.
+- All start scripts bind to `0.0.0.0`, making the app reachable at the environment’s preview URL.

 ## Environment
 Create a `.env` using `.env.example` if integrating with a backend: